 Often though, the patients with a Neuroendocrine Cancer (pancreatic primary) are drawn to getting support from Pancreatic Cancer organisations.
 I suspect this is a combination of their own perceptions, their doctor’s language in describing their cancer type, and even something as simple as it was the first place they found help and support and they stick with that organisation.
 You may also be interested in my article “I wish I had another cancer” – click here.

 Please also check out the stories of those who were misdiagnosed with Pancreatic Cancer when they actually had a less dangerous Pancreatic Neuroendocrine Tumor – To Hell and Back click here.

 And the amazing story of Wilko Johnson (famous British rock star ex Dr Feelgood band) who was told he would die – and didn’t.
 He still rocks the stage today.
 From Dying to Living click here.

-But I have to add, I think it’s wrong when famous pancreatic NET patients become Ambassadors for Pancreatic Cancer, we need their support too!
+But I must add, I think it’s wrong when famous pancreatic NET patients become Ambassadors for Pancreatic Cancer, we need their support too!
 Check out the story of actress Olivia Williams click here. (edit: she is now assisting Neuroendocrine Cancer UK).

 Thanks for reading